Diabetes Prevention and Control Program

 Preprandial (before eating) capillary plasma glucose - 70-130 mg/dl

-Peak postprandial capillary plasma glucose - less than 180 mg/dl (Peak postprandial glucose testing should be performed 1-2 hours after the beginning of a meal)
+Peak postprandial (after eating) capillary plasma glucose - less than 180 mg/dl (Peak postprandial glucose testing should be performed 1-2 hours after the beginning of a meal)

 Your blood sugar goals may be different from these ideal goals.
 Ask your health care provider what goals are best for you.

 Things to consider in setting your blood glucose goals:

 - A1C is the primary target for blood glucose control

 - Length of time that you have had diabetes

 - Age/life expectancy

 - Known cardiovascular disease or advanced microvascular complications

 - More or less stringent blood glucose goals may be appropriate for some patients